storacha/specs/w3-access.md

 #### Access Claim Receipt

-Implementation MUST respond with [UCAN Receipt].
-On success result MUST set of [UCAN] [IPLD Link]s represented via [IPLD Map] where keys SHOULD be corresponding values encoded as strings.
-It is RECOMMENDED to use base32 base encoding for the keys.
+The implementation MUST respond with a [UCAN Receipt].
+On success, the result MUST include the set of [UCAN] [IPLD Link]s represented as an [IPLD Map] where keys SHOULD be corresponding values encoded as strings.
+It is RECOMMENDED to use base32 encoding for the keys.

-Protocol intentionally does not specify how to transfer linked [UCAN]s leaving it up to implementations to prescsribe.
+The protocol intentionally does not specify how to transfer linked [UCAN]s leaving it up to implementations.

 > ⚠️ [w3up] implementation currently is incompatible as it sends binary encoded [UCAN]s as values of the map as opposed to links.